Nate Lowe Player Props: Rangers vs. Tigers

 Nate Lowe At The Plate

-- Among qualifying hitters in MLB action, he ranks 43rd in batting average, 21st in on-base percentage, and 76th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 36th, his on-base percentage ranks 16th, and he is 77th in the league in slugging.

-- Looking at the 77 games he has played this year, he's went deep in eight of them (10.4%), and in 2.3% of his trips to the plate.
+- He has gone deep in eight games this year (10.3%), homering in 2.2% of his trips to the plate.

-- Lowe has driven home a run in 31 games this year (40.3%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Lowe has picked up an RBI in 41.0% of his games this year, with two or more RBI in 10.3% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.